clayrisser/make4docker/README.md

-# make4docker _Beta_
+# make4docker

-Use Make to simplify your Docker builds
+Use GNU Make to simplify your Docker builds

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;